 Does vaping stain the walls inside of my home?

+It’s hard to escape the fact that cigarette smoke has a detrimental impact on the inside of the home.
 Staining from cigarettes is primarily caused by something which is referred to as ‘nicotine staining’.
-Nicotine doesn’t just stain the inside of your home, but it can also stain the fingernails and teeth too.
-Cigarette smoke lingers and in turn, sticks to the walls forming a layer of scum.
+Nicotine can stain the inside of your home, much in the same way it can stain the fingernails and teeth too.
+Cigarette smoke lingers without proper airflow in the home and in turn, sticks to the walls forming a layer of scum.

 Okay, so is vaping any different?

 The good news that the answer is yes, it is different.
 Although some vapour does contain nicotine, the nicotine is vaporised as opposed to combusted and in turn dissipates more easily.
 It, therefore, does not leave the same thick layers of dirt that cigarette smoke does.

 That does not mean that it has no effect however!
 While it won't stain your walls with a nasty yellowy tinge, vapour is just that - vapour!
 As exhaled e-liquid clouds settle on your walls and windows they leave behind a slight residue.